OddballJoe/karma-webpack-typescript-coverage-vscode-debug/readme.md

 ## Caveats

 - Code coverage may cause problems with breakpoint mappings (e.g. setting a breakpoint on line 3 might actually pause the execution on like 2)
-  - Use `npm run debug` when intending to debug the unit tets.
+  - Use `npm run test` when intending to debug the unit tets.
-  - Use `npm run test` when intending to generally execute the unit tests and measure code coverage
+  - Use `npm run coverage` when intending to generally execute the unit tests and measure code coverage
     - You may still set breakpoints and try debugging the unit tests but the experience may be degraded as explained above